sammyfort/mNotify-laravel/README.md

 ];

 ```
-If you're using laravel below v7.0 register the service provider in `'/config/app.php'` providers array
+Laravel will automatically discover this package after installation but If you're using laravel below v7.0, you have to manually register the service provider in `'/config/app.php'` providers array

 ```php
 'providers' =>